 Black soap is generally made from locally harvested African plants such as plantain, cocoa pods, palm tree leaves and shea tree bark.
 The ingredients are sun-dried and roasted, which is how it gets its deep color.
 Water and oils such as coconut, palm and shea butter are then added.
 The soap is then left to sit and “cure.”

 Traditionally made in West Africa by tribeswomen in Ghana from special secret recipes, it is often fairly traded.
-These soaps are more likely to be pure, whereas commercial soaps made in the U.S. may have additional artificial ingredients.
+These soaps are more likely to be pure, whereas commercial soaps made in the U.S. may include additional artificial ingredients.

 When I cleansed my face with the black soap, the deep color mixed with water made a brown, creamy lather that felt cleansing and smooth.
-There was no redness or tingling while using the soap yet afterward my face did feel exfoliated into a warm glow.
+There was no redness or tingling while using the soap, yet afterward my face did feel exfoliated into a warm glow.

 Because black soap formulations vary, users may have different results such as overdrying or tingling.
 If you experience any unpleasant effects, use soap less often or less soap at each cleansing.
 A marble-sized ball is plenty to wash the face.

 Fans of black soap say it works for every skin type, insisting it keeps dry skin moisturized and can help balance oily or combination skin.

 The somewhat abrasive texture of the soap has exfoliation-like qualities, says Healthline.
 That can help rid your skin of dead cells which make wrinkles and fine lines more noticeable.